 Since the 1980s, gadolinium-based contrast agents (GBCAs) have been used for contrast-enhanced MRIs as a way to increase image clarity.
 Approximately ten million contrast MRIs per year are performed in the U.S. alone; many more are performed worldwide.
 Although gadolinium is highly toxic as a free metal, GBCA complexes were thought to be safe to inject into patients with normal renal function.
 Until recently, GBCAs were believed to exit the body within 72 hours.
 Recent scientific evidence of gadolinium deposition in the brain, bone, and tissues of patients with normal kidney function has shown this to be false.
-A growing number of patients now suffer the chronic toxic effects of retained gadolinium.
-There is no cure, and the effects can be painful, debilitating, and progressive.
-We are raising $120,000 for a full-time researcher working in Rebecca’s lab and dedicated to understanding and treating gadolinium toxicity.
+A growing number of patients now seem to suffer chronic toxic effects from retained gadolinium.
+There is no cure, and the effects have been described as painful, debilitating, and progressive.
+We are raising $120,000 for a full-time researcher working in Rebecca’s lab and dedicated to understanding gadolinium toxicity.

 Other giving opportunities

 Donors to the lab have supported chairs and fellowships for our brilliant researchers, helped build facilities to enable cutting-edge science, contributed equipment that moves discovery forward, and provided seed funding to start innovative programs.
 Contact us today and we can work together to structure a gift that helps you achieve your philanthropic goals.
 Gifts to the Berkeley Lab Foundation are tax deductible to the fullest extent allowed by law.